LNST-project/lnst/docs/source/installation.rst

 * Controller - something that controlls the execution of your :any:`Test Recipes<BaseRecipe>`
-* Slave - a server application running on all hosts available for testing, executes remote procedure calls from the Controller to either run tests or configure the test machine
+* Agent - a server application running on all hosts available for testing, executes remote procedure calls from the Controller to either run tests or configure the test machine